 For a while now Erin has been asking for a watch.
 This summer we have talked about starting to learn to tell the time so that she can maybe have a watch in September.
 We’ve bought one of those children’s clocks that are bright and colourful so we’ll just take it slow and see how Erin does.

 This year we have done quite a lot of extra work at home but as maths isn’t one of my strong points I’ve kind of put off doing it with Erin.
+I actually had to have a maths tutor when I was at school.
 I know the maths they do at their age isn’t hard but it’s just one of those things for me.
 So this summer we’ve said we’ll make sure we do some maths every week even if it’s just a little bit.

 Book bag books